davidehosein/File-Encryption-Decryption/README.md

 ## Note: This program uses the following external package: cryptography

-If you do not have this package installed, you can install it with pip.
+If you do not have this package installed, you can install it with pip.<br/>
-On Windows, execute the following command: pip install cryptography On Linux/macOS, execute the following command: pip3 install cryptography
+On Windows, execute the following command: pip install cryptography<br/>
+On Linux/macOS, execute the following command: pip3 install cryptography<br/>